 The Bank's principal industry concentration is real estate.
 This category principally comprises commercial and residential real estate developments in cities but excludes construction which constitutes a separate category.
 The Bank also has a significant proportion of loans to individuals in its portfolio.
-Real estate loans accounted for 22.4 per cent. of the Bank's loans and advances to customers (before impairment) as at 31 December 2020, compared to 20.9 per cent. as at 31 December 2019 and 26.6 per cent. as at 31 December 2018.
-Loans to individuals accounted for 38.6 per cent. of the Bank's loans and advances to customers (before impairment) as at 31 December 2020, compared to 20.9, compared to 43.6 per cent. as at 31 December 2019 and 23.1 per cent. as at 31 December 2018.
-The increase in the proportion of loans to individuals in 2019 principally reflected the acquisition of a portfolio of mortgage loans from Danske Bank in November 2019, which the Bank has categorised as loans to individuals in the table above.
-Loans to public sector entities increased in 2020, principally as a result of the acquisition of a portfolio of a portfolio of corporate and public sector loans from Danske Bank in October 2020.
+Real estate loans accounted for 24.4 per cent. of the Bank's loans and advances to customers (after impairment) as at 31 December 2021, compared to 22.5 per cent. as at 31 December 2020 and 20.9 per cent. as at 31 December 2019.
+Loans to individuals accounted for 37.7 per cent. of the Bank's loans and advances to customers (after impairment) as at 31 December 2021, compared to 38.8 per cent. as at 31 December 2020 and 43.7 per cent. as at 31 December 2019.
+Loans to public sector entities increased in 2020, principally as a result of the acquisition of a portfolio of corporate and public sector loans from Danske Bank in October 2020.